MATH 0997 Support for Quantitative Reasoning 2 Credits

 Prerequisite(s): MATH 1113 with a grade of C or better.

-MATH 2008 Foundation of Numbers 3 Credits
+MATH 2008 Foundations of Numbers and Operations 3 Credits

 This course is an Area F introductory mathematics course for students in the early childhood education pathway.
 This course will emphasize the understanding and use of the major concepts of numbers and operations.
 As a general theme, strategies of problem solving will be used and discussed in the context of various topics.